 Write to your fellow book lovers briefly describing books that you’ve read and what they’re about.
 Include information about the author or write out a small snippet from somewhere in the story to lure the recipient in or just let them know what you loved about the book!

 Wish You Were Here

 Traveling creates a distance among loved ones that can only be cured with postcard writing.
 Send a note that reminds your recipient how much you miss them.
 This could be during a long traveling spell or just because.
-If you’re traveling, write about scenes and events that remind you of your friend, or mom, or whomever you’re writing to.
+If you’re traveling, write about scenes and events that remind you of your friend, or your mom, or whomever you’re writing to.
 Write about how it made you feel and why it was significant in your memory.
 Use the classic, wish you were here, if you need to!

 Write about establishments that you’re visiting or places you’ve stayed.
 Share thoughts on the staff, cleanliness, and other observations that you’ve made.
 Try to keep it simple.
-Remember your postcard is traveling wide open in the postal system where anybody that handles it can read what is written.
+Remember your postcard is traveling wide open in the post where anybody that handles it can read what is written.

 Everybody likes knowing what the weather is like where their loved ones are.
 We’ll never know why exactly!
-But it not only creates a sense of security in knowing the sender is safe but also lets them know what type of environmental conditions abound elsewhere.
+But it not only creates a sense of security in knowing the sender is safe but also lets them imagine themselves into the scenery a little.
 Talk about past storms, snow and hail and what you were doing when it started coming down.
-Mention how long the air conditioner was running during the last heat spell.
+Mention how long the air conditioning was running during the last heat spell and hot it was.

 Weddings, Birthdays, Anniversaries

 Postcard writing is a perfect way to reminisce about events that you’ve attended with your loved ones.
 Or to talk about these milestones and how they affected you or will affect you.
 Write to your daughter about her birthday and how you remember the day she was born.
 Explain the joy, and pain of that special day.
-And write to your mom and dad when they celebrate that silver anniversary.
-Tell them what you appreciate about their relationship and how proud you are.
-Surprise your new husband or wife with a postcard professing your love.
-Remind him or her of a comical event at your wedding.
+Write to your mom and dad when they celebrate that silver anniversary.
+Tell them what you appreciate about their relationship and how proud you are of them.
+Surprise your husband or wife with a postcard professing your undying love.
+Remind him or her of a comical event at your wedding or anniversary.